XploitWizer-Community/XploitSPY/README.md

 4. Clone this repository
     - `git clone https://github.com/XploitWizer/XploitSPY.git`

 5. Now change to the server directory and run these commands
     - `npm install` <- install dependencies
-    - `pm2 start index.js` <-- start the script
+    - `sudo pm2 start index.js` <-- start the script
-    - `pm2 startup` <- to run XploitSPY on startup
+    - `sudo pm2 startup` <- to run XploitSPY on startup

 6. Default Username : admin & Default Password : password

-7. Change the Username & Password
-    1. Stop XploitSPY `pm2 stop index`
-    2. Open `maindb.json` in a text editor
-    3. under `admin`
-        - set the `username` as plain text
-        - set the `password` as a LOWERCASE MD5 hash
-    4. save the file
-    5. run `pm2 restart all`

-8. in your browser navigate to `http://<SERVER IP or URL>:22533`
+7. In your browser navigate to `http://<SERVER IP or URL>`

+NOTE : XploitSPY now works only on port 80 for both web and client

 It's recommended to run XploitSPY behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)